Brewing

-Two Methods, Two Chemistries
+Three Methods, Three Chemistries

 Japanese iced coffee (flash brew) is exactly what it sounds like: you brew hot coffee directly over ice.
 The ice is weighed and counted as part of the total water volume, so when hot coffee meets the ice, it chills instantly.
 You end up with full-temperature extraction followed by immediate cold temperature — all the volatile aromatics and organic acids that hot water extracts are captured in the cup before they can dissipate.

-Cold brew never touches hot water.
+Immersion cold brew never touches hot water.
 Ground coffee steeps in room temperature or cold water for hours.
 Cold water extracts differently than hot water — not just slower, but selectively differently.
 Some compounds extract readily at any temperature.
 Others require heat to solubilize.
 The resulting beverage is chemically distinct from hot-brewed coffee, not merely the same coffee at lower temperature.

 The Acidity Paradox